guywiz/PyTulip/Layout/SpaceFillingCurves/README.md

 In this setting, only the graph's nodes and attributes are used.
 Edges are simply ignored.
 That being said, these layouts would typically be used on multi-dimensional data loaded into Tulip as graphs where nodes hold attributes and without any edge.

-The code is organized into a higher level class implemting the generic routine of mapping nodes onto the curve.
+The code is organized into a higher level class implementing the generic routine of mapping nodes onto the curve.

 The curve itself is specified in a subclass as a L-system.
 The total order used to map nodes onto the curve is given as a parameter to the class.
 In case the order follows from a sophisticated algorithm, it should be computed priori to instanciting the class and stored into a node property (integer, double or string).